A bone scan is an imaging test that shows areas of increased or decreased bone turnover (metabolism).

 A bone scan is used to:

-Test results are considered normal if the radiotracer moves evenly throughout all the bones in your body.
+Test results are considered normal if the radiotracer moves evenly throughout all the bones.

 What Abnormal Results Mean